tophatsteve/munge/README.md

 - *frontend* - a webserver that takes a string of text as input to its root url.
 It calls the other 2 services passing the input text and returns the result.
 - *capitalise* - takes a text string as input and returns it capitalised.
-- *reverse* - takes a text string as input and return it reversed
+- *reverse* - takes a text string as input and return it reversed.

 These services are built into the following Docker images and pushed to Docker Hub: